-Determination (circle one) Subrecipient Vendor AWI Contract Number:
+Determination (circle one) Subrecipient Vendor AWI Contract Number :

 Date: Contract Manager Name:

 Contract Manager Signature:

-4 - 7 - 7

 CONTRACT INFORMATION FORM This form is to seek approval of a contract valued at \$25,000 or more involving a conflict of interest of board members or employees.
 All requested information is required.
 Failure to provide complete information may result in disapproval of the contract.
-I,, hereby certify the following information regarding a contract that came before the (Regional Workforce Board). a.
+I, a.
 Identification of all parties to the contract: b.
 Description of goods and services to be procured: c.
 Value of the contract/renewal/extension: d.
 Contract term: e.
 Contract number or other identifying information, if any: f.
-Identification of board member or employee whose conflict of interest required the board's approval of the contract by $2/3$ vote. g.
+Identification of board member or employee whose conflict of interest required the board's approval of the contract by 2/3 vote. g.
 The nature of the conflicting interest in the contract: h.
 The board member with the conflict of interest was/was not present when the board voted to approve the contract. i.
 A certified board membership roster listing all members on the board at the time of the vote on the approval of the contract with a vote tally indicating attendance or absence at the meeting and for those in attendance, the affirmative and negative votes and abstentions for each member. j.
 Dated and executed conflict of interest forms, which are consistent with the procedures outlined in s.
 112.3143, submitted at or before the board meeting, for board members who have any relationship with the contracting vendor (as defined in paragraph I(f) of the Workforce Florida, Inc. contracting policy.)
 I certify that the information above is true and correct.
 Date filed Signature of Board Chair or designee of the Board Must be certified and attested to by the Board Chair or designee of the Board.

-DISCLOSURE OF BOARD MEMBER'S OR EMPLOYEE'S CONFLICT OF INTEREST IN THE CONTRACT l, , am a board member / an employee of the board (circle one).
-I hereby disclose that: - I could benefit financially from the fordescription of the contract): llowing contract (provide name of parties to contract and I could benefit financially from the con tract in the following manner: special private financial gain to any financial gain of the parent organization means the special private financial gain to a member, a principal which retains the member, the special private on or subsidiary of a corporate principal which retains the gain to any member's relative or business associate or to ot remote or speculative.
-Date filed Signature of Board Member/Employee NOTICE: CONFLICTS OF INTERES T REGARDING BOARD MEMBERS AND BOARD
+DISCLOSURE OF BOARD MEMBER'S OR EMPLOYEE'S CONFLICT OF INTEREST IN THE CONTRACT

+1,, am a board member / an employee of the board (circle one).
+I hereby disclose that: I could benefit financially from the following description of the contract): contract (provide name of parties to contract and I could benefit financially from the contract in the following manner: special private financial gain to any principal financial gain of the parent organization or sul the special private financial gain to a member, a all which retains the member, the special private being based of a corporate principal which retains the any member's relative or business associate or to te or speculative.
+Date filed Signature of Board Member/Employee